garystafford/voter-service/README.md

 ## Quick Start

-The VOter service requires MongoDB to be pre-installed and running locally, on port `27017`.
+The Voter service requires MongoDB to be pre-installed and running locally, on port `27017`.
 To clone, build, test, and run the Voter service, locally:

 ```bash
 git clone https://github.com/garystafford/voter-service.git